What is Global Warming?

-But the burning of fossil fuels, harvested from deep inside the earth, resulted in the release of what scientists call ‘greenhouse gases’ into the atmosphere.
+The burning of fossil fuels resulted in the release of what scientists call ‘greenhouse gases‘ into the atmosphere.
 And it is generally accepted today that the time period following the industrial revolution is when the progress of global warming began to grow at a historically unprecedented rate.
 These gases trap in the warmth provided by the sun, and as a result cause surface and air temperatures to increase.
 The Intergovernmental Panel on Climate Change tells us that it is ‘extremely likely’ that human activity, in the form of the burning of fossil fuels, is the predominant cause of global warming.

 The Warming Trend

 This warming trend is something that scientists have known about for a long time.
 Even when the industrial revolution was just a baby, long before computers existed, the basics of global warming and the greenhouse effect were figured out and described by chemist Svante Arrhenius, a Swedish scientist and eventual Nobel Prize winner.
-Arrhenius estimated the effect of industrial activity and the burning of fossil fuels on global temperature, but if anything, he may have underestimated how much warming would take place.
+Arrhenius was one of the first to use physical chemistry to estimate the effect of industrial activity and the burning of fossil fuels on global temperature.
+If anything, he may have underestimated how much warming would take place.

-Here are the numbers that we have available for us today:- According to the National Oceanic and Atmospheric Administration, the earth’s combined land and ocean temperature has increased at an average rate of 0.13 degrees Fahrenheit ( 0.08 degrees Celsius) per decade since 1880.
+Here are the numbers that we have available for us today:- According to the National Oceanic and Atmospheric Administration, as stated in the administrations 2020 Annual Climate Report, the earth’s combined land and ocean temperature has increased at an average rate of 0.13 degrees Fahrenheit ( 0.08 degrees Celsius) per decade since 1880.
 In addition, the average rate of increase after 1981 has more than doubled to 0.32°F (0.18°C ) per decade.